aditdalvi/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -AuthenticationFailAction
-The AuthenticationFailAction parameter specifies the action to take when the message fails composite authentication.
+The AuthenticationFailAction parameter specifies the action to take when the message fails composite authentication (a mixture of traditional SPF, DKIM, and DMARC email authentication checks and proprietary backend intelligence).
 Valid values are:

-- MoveToJmf: Move the message to the user's Junk Email folder.
-This is the default value.
+- MoveToJmf: Deliver the message to the recipient's mailbox, and move the message to the Junk Email folder.
+The message is only moved if the junk email rule is enabled on the mailbox (it's enabled by default).
+For more information, see [Configure junk email settings on Exchange Online mailboxes in Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes).

-- Quarantine: Move the message to the phishing quarantine.
+- Quarantine: Move the message to quarantine.
+Quarantined high confidence phishing messages are only available to admins.
+As of April 2020, quarantined phishing messages are available to the intended recipients.

 ```yaml
 Type: SpoofAuthenticationFailAction